 Frequently Asked Questions

-You need a business attorney to protect you and watch your back in connection with your business dealings.
-A well-drafted agreement (or set of documents) is like a good insurance policy in the event of a dispute or litigation.
-Indeed, we live in a litigious society, and it is prudent to retain a good business attorney to make sure you don’t get blind-sided.
-A good business attorney will also identify significant risks, help negotiate business terms and make introductions.
+You need a corporate lawyer to protect you and watch your back.
+A well-drafted agreement is like a good insurance policy in the event of a dispute or litigation.
+Indeed, we live in a litigious society, and it is prudent to retain a good corporate lawyer to make sure you don’t get blindsided.
+A good corporate lawyer will also provide solid advice and judgment, identify significant risks and help negotiate key terms in a transaction.

-Why can’t I just use a web service like LegalZoom?
+Why can’t I just use a Web service like LegalZoom or Clerky?

-Assuming I need a good business attorney, why should I retain Walker Corporate Law Group?
+Assuming I need a good corporate lawyer, why should I engage Walker Corporate Law?

-Why are the legal fees at Walker Corporate Law Group so much lower than the big firms?
+Why are the legal fees at Walker Corporate Law so much lower than the big firms?

-As Mr. Walker discusses in the introductory video on the home page, the traditional law firm business model is broken, which has caused legal fees to sky-rocket over the past few years.
-For example, there are lawyers at certain major national law firms billing out at $1,000 per hour; and even at the smaller, so-called “regional” firms, there are lawyers billing out at $600+ per hour (not to mention first-year associates at some firms billing out at $300 per hour).
+We don’t compete on price: any law firm can charge less than the firm down the road.
+As we discuss in this introductory video, however, the traditional law firm business model is broken — which has caused legal fees to sky-rocket over the past ten years.
+For example, there are lawyers at certain major national law firms billing-out at $1,000+ per hour, and first-year associates billing-out at $300+ per hour.
 The principal reason for this is one word: overhead.
-The traditional law firms are simply passing onto their clients their huge overhead costs — things like expensive office space (often with artwork and dramatic views), large support staffs (such as assistants, librarians, secretaries and receptionists) and, of course, extremely high-paid young associates.
-Walker has created a new business model for the legal profession.
-We have stripped-out the huge overhead costs of the traditional law firm – i.e., we’ve gotten rid of the expensive office space, the large support staff and the inefficiency of having lots of young, high-priced associates doing the bulk of the work — and are passing the substantial savings onto our clients.
+The big law firms are simply passing onto their clients their huge overhead costs — things like expensive office space (often with artwork and dramatic views), large support staffs (e.g., assistants, librarians and file clerks) and, of course, extremely high-paid young associates.
+We have created an innovative business model which strips-out the huge overhead costs of the traditional law firm and passes the savings onto our clients.

-What kind of corporate legal services do you provide?
+What kind of legal services do you provide?

 Do you provide any other kinds of legal services?

-No, we only provide corporate legal services (which we think is the key to our success); however, we work very closely with an all-star team of unaffiliated lawyers to provide whatever additional legal services are necessary.
-For example, if we need to structure an acquisition, we can recommend a strong tax lawyer, who will work seamlessly with our team; or perhaps there is a tricky environmental issue – in which case, we will bring-on special environmental counsel.
+No, we only provide corporate legal services — which we think is the key to our success.
+We do, however, work very closely with an all-star team of unaffiliated lawyers to provide whatever additional legal services are necessary.
+For example, if we need to structure an acquisition, we will bring-on a strong tax lawyer, who will work seamlessly with our team; or perhaps there is a tricky employee benefits issue – in which case, we will bring-on special employee benefits counsel.
 The appeal of this approach is that we can cherry-pick the top legal specialists and utilize them on an as-needed basis, which is efficient and cost-effective.

 How much will my project cost?